The perils of having hayfever in Morocco

 In the Riad

 - Find a riad with larger rooms to help with the airflow.
-Most are traditionally very small with no external windows.
+Most are traditionally very small with no external windows which makes them stuffy.
+In Marrakech, we love Riad Assakina and Riad Camilia for their big rooms and open spaces.

 - Air con is a must!

 - Ask before you arrive if your riad or hotel uses burning oils, incense or candles.
-If they do, request that they aren’t used during your stay.
-These scents in such confined and stuffy spaces can really affect the respiratory system of hayfever sufferers.
+Many do, as this is all part of the romantic Moroccan vibe.
+You can request that they aren’t used during your stay.
+These scents in such confined spaces can really affect the respiratory system of hayfever sufferers.
 Apologies to all the baffled riad staff who keep discovering their oil burner candles blown out!

 - Some riads allow smoking on the patio and roof terraces, and this smoke can linger if there is no breeze.
 Ask the owners beforehand about their smoking policy.

-- Although I would always advise a city stay should involve a medina riad, you could instead consider sleeping outside of the old town in the Palmerie where there is more airflow and rooms will be less stuffy.
+- Although I would always advise a city stay should involve a medina riad, if you’re visiting Marrakech, you could instead consider sleeping outside of the old town in the Palmeraie where there is more airflow and rooms will be less stuffy.
+Try the Tigmiza Boutique Hotel or Les Deux Tours.
+A great compromise is the gorgeous La Maison Arabe – this is a riad-hotel on the edge of the medina with heaps of space and a stunning pool.

 - Wash your own clothes and leave them to dry in the bathroom rather than asking for your laundry to be done.
 That way it won’t be hung outside to attract all the pollen!